Temperature

 More recent graphs: The same message

-- Each “temperature anomaly” is the temperature difference from the average temperature shown in degrees Fahrenheit.
+- Each “temperature anomaly” shows the temperature difference from the average temperature in degrees Fahrenheit.

 - The average global temperature anomaly for each year is shown by a rectangle: